resqclub/flutter-assignment/README.md

 ## Must-have
 1. The app works on web, Android and iOS.
-2. An orders list where orders from the same customers are grouped together.
+2. An orders list where orders from the same customers are grouped together (Check `assets/grouped-orders.PNG` for inspiration).
 2. Orders can be marked as picked up.
 3. Orders can be filtered by open/closed/all orders.